 When you insert separator pages between a certain number of copies, you can specify whether to insert a separator page before or after each stack.

-If you don’t want a blank sheet of paper after every print out, you can remove the ‘Separator Page’ option by following these steps:
+If you don’t want a blank sheet of paper after every print job, you can choose the ‘Print Directly To The Printer’ option by following these steps:

 1) In the search box on the task bar, type ‘Control Panel’.
 Click ‘Control Panel’ and select ‘Devices and Printers’

 2) Right click the printer you are using and select ‘Printer Properties’